-The consolidated financial statements have been prepared by management in accordance with Canadian public sector accounting standards including the 4200 standards for government not-for-profit organizations and reflect the following significant accounting policies:
+The non-consolidated financial statements have been prepared by management in accordance with the significant accounting policies described below to comply with the financial reporting requirements of the Ministry of Health and Long-Term Care of Ontario.
+The Hospital has also prepared general purpose financial statements in accordance with Canadian public sector accounting standards including the 4200 series of standards for government not for profit organizations which consolidates the University of Ottawa Heart Institute and reflect the following significant accounting policies.